essteer/vann/README.md

 From then on database interactions can be handled entirely via Spring.

 If preferred, the database can be run MySQL or H2 instead.
-Suggested settings indicated below — I haven't tested these myself, but these are what the working Postgres config is based on:
+Suggested settings indicated below — I haven't tested these myself, but these are what the working Postgres config is based on.

+#### MySQL

+To use MySQL replace the Postgres content in `application.properties` and `pom.xml` as indicated below.

+In `application.properties`:

  ```properties
  ### MYSQL DATABASE ###